Nelsonville, Ohio: Tourism

+Nelsonville's Public Square, adorned with local Star Bricks, is home to several shops, restaurants, business offices and financial institutions (Nelsonville First National Bank, Nelsonville Home & Savings, Foundation for Appalachian Ohio).
 Stuart's Opera House, built in 1879, is Ohio's last remaining fully operating 2nd story opera house, and is located on the Nelsonville's Public Square.
-Stuart's hosts over 75 events a year including: concerts, plays, films, art and more.
+Stuart's hosts over 75 events a year including: the Annual Nelsonville Music Festival, concerts, plays, films, art and more.
 Several theater groups perform at Stuart's, including the local Athenian Berean Community (ABC) Players.
 The opera house also offers private events for weddings, receptions and special community events.
 The Dew Hotel is also located on the Public Square.
 The former hotel has a noted balcony where President William Howard Taft, President William McKinley, President Warren G. Harding and President Theodore Roosevelt all campaigned.

-Nelsonville's Square Arts District is also known as the Public Square.
-Nelsonville's Public Square, adorned with Star Bricks, is home to several shops, restaurants, business offices and financial institutions (Nelsonville First National Bank, Nelsonville Home & Savings, Foundation for Appalachian Ohio).

-Rocky Brands, Inc. was founded in Nelsonville in 1932 as the Wm.
+Rocky Brands was founded in Nelsonville in 1932 as the Wm.
 Brooks Co. and the corporate headquarters are still located in the city.
 The former shoe factory now serves as the Rocky Outdoor Gear Store, and features three floors of outerwear, clothing, home interiors, specialty food products and boots.

 The Nelsonville Cross was erected on Kontner's Hill in April, 1973.
 It is a Memorial Cross to Mrs. Elizabeth Smith Schwartz by her husband Mr. Walter L. Schwartz.
 Mr. Schwartz wanted to honor his wife by sharing their faith with their hometown, where they grew up together and later married.
 The body of the cross is 4.5 feet by 4.5 feet, the cross arm is 25 feet in length and the body is 65 feet tall, anchored to a base of concrete which rises 8 feet above the hilltop.
 Manufactured of metal of special composition which includes steel and aluminum, it bears a porcelain white color.
 Newspapers in all parts of America and Europe have carried photographs of it as the "World's Largest Metal Cross", illuminated at night.
 Nelsonville has received much publicity from its location.